• Solutions

 • Different skills among employees (licenses, authorizations, more technical operations, etc.).

 Do you manage a team of 2 or 3 drivers who each complete very regular routes?
 Why not, Excel might be enough.
-In any other case, the use of a route optimization software in addition to your usual spreadsheet can save you a lot of time and money.
+In any other case, the use of a route optimisation software in addition to your usual spreadsheet can save you a lot of time and money.

 Excel and Google Sheets can help you to organise your routes, by summarising all the relevant information available.
 But these tools do not help you to optimize your trips, i.e. to make the most of the logistics resources available.
 These systems, while useful, are simply not designed to do that.